Scoro

-Scoro is a software-as-a-service solution for professional and creative services.
-The all-in-one business management software combines project management with time and team management, sales, billing, and professional services automation.
+Scoro is professional services automation (PSA) software built for consultancies, agencies, IT firms, architecture, and engineering companies.

+It unifies projects, resources, and finances in one system—so you don’t have to juggle multiple tools to keep work profitable..
 The company has offices in London, New York, Tallinn, Riga, and Vilnius.

 History

 Scoro was founded in 2013, in Tallinn, Estonia.

 In August 2016, Scoro secured $1.9 million in investment capital during its Seed round of funding, which was led by three VCs: Inventure, SmartCap, and Alchemist Accelerator.
 In November 2018, Scoro closed a $5 million Series A round led by Livonia Partners with participation from existing investors Inventure and Tera Ventures.
 The deal brings the total amount raised from investors to $6.9 million.

 The company has been named one of the fastest growing technology firms in Central Europe by the Deloitte Technology Fast 500.
 Scoro has also been featured on the Inc. magazine's Inc. 5000 list as one of the fastest-growing private companies in America.
-In 2019 Scoro was named as one of the hottest young companies across Europe and Israel by TNW.
+In 2019, Scoro was named as one of the hottest young companies across Europe and Israel by TNW.

+The company closed a $16.4 million Series B funding investment round in 2021, led by Kennet Partners.

 Software

-Mobile

-Scoro introduced its version 1.0 iOS and Android application in 2016, allowing users to work from their iPhone or Android devices.
+Scoro brings projects, resources, and finances into one connected system.